sqOne-dave/mks/README.md

 Just an simple script to create an new bash file.
-It creates the file, gives it execution rights and opens it, in vi, and as soon as you close vi, it does execute it.
+It creates the file, gives it execution rights and opens it, in vi, and as soon as you close vi and executes it.
 You may choose every editor you want.

 Usage: